 2. Secondary areas/rotations are the following:

 Plastic and reconstructive surgery

-3. Additional technical experience which is separately evaluated by the RRC as defined categories, but which generally involve one of the content areas, are:
+3. Additional technical experience which is separately evaluated by the RC as defined categories, but which generally involve one of the content areas, are:

 4. Other specialty areas which have been previously defined are: